aphiria/aphiria/README.md

 <h3 id="request-context">Request Context</h3>

-A request context contains a request, and the negotiated request and response content results.
-Like its name implies, it conveys information about the current request, and assists applications that handle the request and convert it to a response.
+A request context contains the request and the negotiated request and response content results.
+Like its name implies, it conveys information about the current request, and assists applications convert a request into a response.

 To create a request context, use `RequestContextFactory`: